 Medial lesions result from a combination of inversion, plantar flexion, and external rotation.
 This causes the posteromedial talar dome to impact the tibial articular surface.
 The lesions are deeper and cup-shaped as the forces are relatively perpendicular.

 The lesion becomes painful when subchondral bone innervation under the cartilage defect stimulated.

 Patients typically present with chronic ankle pain along with intermittent swelling and, possibly, weakness, stiffness, instability, and giving way.
-Patient may correlate this to a previous inversion injury.
+The patient may correlate this to a previous inversion injury.
 The pain is commonly described as deep in the ankle.

 Patients may also report mechanical symptoms including catching, clicking, and locking.
-A high index of suspicion for an osteochondral lesions of talus must be maintained in chronic ankle pains.
+A high index of suspicion for osteochondral lesions of talus must be maintained in chronic ankle pains.

 In posteromedial lesions, palpation may reveal tenderness behind the medial malleolus when the ankle is dorsiflexed.
 Anterolateral lesions may be tender when the anterolateral ankle joint is palpated with the joint in maximal plantarflexion.

 Ligamentous insufficiency or laxity may be present and should always be evaluated.

 For posteromedial lesions, the x-rays are done in varying degrees of plantar flexion and for anterolateral lesions in dorsflexion.
 Opposite ankle should be x-rayed as well to rule out presence of contralateral lesion.